SofaDefrost/SoftRobots.DesignOptimization/GmshTutorial/README.md

 - Inside the AccordionGeneration.py-script, there is a variable `Step=7`, which allows you to step through the tutorial "by hand".
 Choose a step between 1 and 9 and run the script to see the intermediate results.
 - Once the meshes needed for simulation are created, the example SOFA-scene "SurfacePressureConstraint_Accordion.py" can be run.

+Here are some intermediate steps of the tutorial.
 Step 3: Planar surface of an accordion shape:

 <img src="../images/GmshTuto_Step3.png" width="250">